NaiveWang/FlightControlSystem/README.md

 # FlightControlSystem
 This a Embeded Project
 # Introduction
-Before I post this project,I've made a Quadricopter,which is controlled by APM2.8---a fairly foolproof platform, you just have to buy some integrated compoments & wiring signal cables correctly,then you can "Go Sky".
+Before I post this project, I've made a Quadricopter, which is controlled by APM2.8---a fairly foolproof platform, you just have to buy some integrated compoments & wiring signal cables correctly,then you can "Go Sky".
 So when the motor spun,I didn't feel excited actually.
-But now,I've got some stuff,and I'm trying to write a FCS all by myself.
+But now,I've got some stuff, and I'm trying to write a FCS all by myself.
 Let's wait and see.

 +1S.